 I recently had a heated disagreement with a close friend on politics which resulted in a real wedge in our friendship.
 Besides making me unhappy, It has caused me to think much harder about how to have civil discourse on subjects which I may passionately disagree with someone.
 My friend’s answer is simply to not engage in conversation about controversial subjects, i.e. religion, politics.
 This is not an uncommon answer and one which we all have subscribed to at some point.
 But in today’s times it sure seems like civil discourse is gone and instead we have demonization of the other as evil or a lack of respect for the other stemming in part from our failure to see any good in what they are saying.

-According to Frances Kissling we must approach others positively and with enthusiasm for difference.
+According to Frances Kissling, we must approach others positively and with enthusiasm for the difference.
 It is not so much about finding common ground as it is refusing to see the other as evil.
 These concepts are so key.
 Just think about them for a minute.
 When did you last enter a conversation with someone you know who thinks differently than you with any enthusiasm.
-It is more probable that you dreaded the conversation, had reservations, ran away, or came into it defensive, authoritative, not open and perhaps even unwilling to be questioned.
+It is more probable that you dreaded the conversation, had reservations, ran away, or came into it defensively, authoritative, not open, and perhaps even unwilling to be questioned.
 Or maybe you felt attacked by the other or disrespected or did not even notice your own tone was less than enthusiastic for conversation.
-All these emotions can be read and perceived by the other just as a calm, enthusiastic, open hearted desire to engage and learn can also be perceived.
+All these emotions can be read and perceived by the other just as a calm, enthusiastic, open-hearted desire to engage and learn can also be perceived.

 Furthermore, what about thinking about that other person’s views as coming from a good place rather than simply categorizing the person – not even their views, but the person – as evil.
 Do we start the conversation or come into it thinking that the polar opposite person sitting there is coming from a good place or do we automatically believe they are coming from a not good place – because all that shows too.
 Don’t we believe in the good in our fellow man or has the media and the shapers of politics in this country changed our hearts to believe that the different one is definitely the bad guy.